-This is welcomed by UCU although with the proviso that some areas such as workforce data collection have been so poor in the sector for so long, that there may be a need for some expansion on the demands made on providers for data in certain areas to redress the past failures.
-UCU would argue that data collection such as workforce data is so key to developments in the sector that accurate collection by all institutions in receipt of public monies should be made an obligation.
+The proposal that data systems used by colleges is reformed and reduced is also supported.
+However we do have a proviso that in some areas such as workforce data, collection have been so poor in the sector for so long, that there may be a need for some expansion on the demands made on providers for to redress the past failures.
+UCU would argue that there are some data collection such as workforce data that are so key to developments in the sector that their accurate collection by all institutions in receipt of public monies should be made an obligation.

-UCU hopes that this time it will actually be implemented, unlike when it was proposed in 2003.
+UCU hopes that the Paper's proposal that "excellent" providers receiving 3 year funding will actually be implemented this time unlike when it was proposed in 2003.